 Allowing your readers to take a peek behind the curtain of productions helps them bond with your brand.
 Sneak peeks show your audience that behind the company name, there is a group of people who work hard to provide quality services and products.
 Images or videos that show the progress of a remodeling project or that highlight a milestone in the company’s history are great ways to build a more intimate connection with your customers.

-Using video is a great way to show your follows step-by-step processes.
+Using video is a great way to show your followers your step-by-step processes.
 Tutorials and how-to videos are eye-catching and attractive forms of connecting to your followers across media platforms.
 You can break things down into bite-sized pieces while providing a visual learning experience.
 How-to videos are also extremely shareable and will give you the opportunity to get your content in front of a fresh audience.
 Video ideas include recipes and DIY projects.

 #6 Emojis!!!!!!!!!!!!!!! 😁